tash-web/bank-app-js/README.md

 ## The Project

 I learn how create a bank app without any frameworks.
 It is deep dive on JavaScript capability and JavaScript alone is amazing.
 The styles are provide by me.
-T

 ## The Obstacle